sarulab-speech/jtubespeech/README.md

 - [Sayaka Shiota](http://www-isys.sd.tmu.ac.jp/) (Tokyo Metropolitan University, Japan)
 - [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe) (Carnegie Mellon University, USA)

-## Scripts
+## Scripts for data collection
-This repository provides scripts for data collection from YouTube.
+`scripts/*.py` are scripts for data collection from YouTube.
 Since processes of the scripts are language independent, users can collect data of their favorite langauges. [youtube-dl](https://github.com/ytdl-org/youtube-dl) is required.

 ### step1: making search words
 This downloads the wikipedia dump file and finds words for searching videos. `{lang}` is the languag code, e.g., `ja` (Japanese) and `en` (English).